Broken Sword: The Angel of Death: Development

 Revolution Software and THQ announced Broken Sword: The Angel of Death on 17 August 2005.
 According to Charles Cecil, the Broken Sword series was originally planned to be a trilogy, but that after the release of Broken Sword: The Sleeping Dragon, the demand from fans for a sequel was overwhelming.
 Though The Sleeping Dragon benefited commercially from being released on console as well as Windows, this approach required certain development compromises as the PC version, with its superior graphics and processing power, was held back by the constraints of the console versions.
 As a result, Revolution agreed with THQ to write The Angel of Death for Windows only "so as to really push the boundaries in terms of the technology and graphics."

 The Angel of Death was co-developed by Revolution and Sumo Digital, as opposed to the other games in the Broken Sword series, which had Revolution as the sole game developer.
 Cecil believed that because of the requirement for ever larger development team sizes, it was no longer possible to maintain a large team to write single, original titles.
 As a result, Revolution concentrated on design, while Sumo concentrated on production.
 The game uses Sumo's Emmersion engine.
 It was the first game to use the amBX lighting technology.

 Broken Sword: The Sleeping Dragon was criticized for featuring a high number of action elements, which aimed to put the player under pressure.
 While Cecil still stood behind this principle, he thought the action elements were not the right approach.
 The Sleeping Dragon was also criticized for using a high number of crate puzzles.
 As a result, Cecil reduced the number of them in The Angel of Death.
 The music in the game was composed by Ben McCullough and features tracks by Übernoise.
 While Rolf Saxon returns to voice George Stobbart, Nicole "Nico" Collard was this time played by Katherine Pageon, making this the first time Nico was voiced by a native French speaker.
 The rest of the credited voice actors were Regina Regan, Toby Longsworth, Bob Golding, Wayne Forester, Andrew Secombe, Tasmin Heatley and Alison Pettitt.

-The Angel of Death was released in Europe on 15 September 2006.
+The Angel of Death was released in Europe on 15 September 2006 and in Australia on 21 September 2006.
 It was released in North America on 13 February 2007 as Secrets of the Ark: A Broken Sword Game.
 The game may be purchased from GOG.com, and is also a part of the Broken Sword Complete package from Mastertronic.
 As a series' first, the game's soundtrack, Broken Sword: The Angel of Death: Soundtrack to the Video Game, was released on the iTunes Store on 12 September 2006.